K-S-K/CV/Articles/37_LocalAI/Article.md

 ![The User Interface](Images/Fig_03_UI_Embedded.png)

-**Fig. 2 The assistant helps in the engineering job.** It uses data hidden in the trained model used in the project.
+**Fig. 2 The assistant helps in the engineering job.** It uses data hidden in the model trained by the LLM base provider.
 This approach is less reliable than RAG, but RAG is a subject for future versions.
 For now, it is just a concept.

 #### Use Case 3 — Assistant That Reaches Into the Real World

 A language model knows only what it was trained on.
-WissensNest goes further — it calls real external services automatically when a question requires live data.
+WissensNest goes further — it automatically calls external services when a question requires live data.

 Ask *"What's the weather like in Munich right now?"* — the assistant: